BlankDigitalMedia/blank-site/QUICK_REFERENCE.md

 ## 💬 Discovery Call Script

 **Opening (30 sec):**
 "Hey [Name], thanks for booking!
-Tell me about your business — what do you do and who do you serve?"
+Tell me about your business: what do you do and who do you serve?"

 **Discovery Questions:**
 1. "What's taking up most of your time right now?"